 The regime led by al-Bashir, who seized power in a military coup 20 years ago, has been fueling ethnic divisions, mainly between Muslim inhabitants of Darfur who are of African descent, and the Muslims of Arab origin who exercise power in Khartoum or live in northern Sudan.

-Taha, editor of the pro-Islamist newspaper Al-Wifaq, was kidnapped from his home in
+Taha, editor of the pro-Islamist newspaper Al-Wifaq, was kidnapped from his home in Khartoum by armed men in September 2006 and found the following day decapitated in the Sudanese capital.

 Ten men, including a teenager under 16 at the time of the trial, according to Amnesty International, were originally sentenced to death in November 2007 for kidnapping and killing the editor.
 The country's Supreme Court upheld the death sentence for nine of the defendants in August 2008.
 The government initially banned reporting of the trial except by state media, CPJ research shows.